| Table

 simply published everything that came their way, regardless

 of how outlandish it seemed.
+Then, too,

 the idea that local populations of African Americans were secretly